mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 While it is important to acknowledge the danger that such support may make learners run into trouble if coding other projects outside of this supported space, the use of authentic code language makes this less of an issues than with specialised coding environments aimed at novices [@hagge_coding_2018].
 Thus to make one addition to the metaphor this design is like a sea-harbour, tools like Scratch are like a swimming pool.

+This curated replication of authentic process of finding and incorporating code snippets into the starting template supported the development of skills used in professional coding communities.

 #### The freedoms and restrictions of playgrounds

+Other affordances of the design would encourage greater authorial (and relational agency), for example those designed to build user's sense of belonging in the game making community.

 In this research, similar metaphors have emerged in the pedagogical and technical process surrounding the concept of playgrounds and gardens.
 In the previous section the use of a curated set of design patterns can be referred to as a walled garden or sandbox.
 The process of checking the performance of games is called playtesing.
 The web-based environment which reduce the complexity of web development and provide community and immediate feedback are named code playgrounds.
 While some of this language is specific to the creation of games, other terms are also prevalent in non-game coding.